hugb-oldies/TicTacToldies/DevManual.md

 - Source control client and access to source control

- - Git is used for source control.
+ - Git is used for source control

-- What is needed to on a linux machine to get the git client?
+- What is needed on a linux machine to get the git client?

+ - You need Java program

+  - Check which version you have

+   - which java

 URL to repo is https://github.com/hugb-oldies/TicTacToldies.git